mkskelet/unity-dynamic-split/README.md

 ## Running the demo
 Clone the repo and open the folder in (ideally) latest Unity.
 Demo scene can be found in `Assets/Scenes/Demo.unity`

-You can also download the [.unitypackage](https://github.com/mkskelet/unity-dynamic-split/releases/tag/1.0.0) to integrate dynamic split screen into your project.
+You can also download the latest [.unitypackage](https://github.com/mkskelet/unity-dynamic-split/releases) to integrate dynamic split screen into your project.

 ## Implementation in your project
 1. Drag `Split Screen Camera` prefab into your scene